esteinmetz/my-notes/content/Story Notes/Real World Journal.md

 While waiting on [[Nikolas Salvie (aka Nikolaj)|Nikolaj]], we all did our thing.
 Erik found an unnamed hedge wizard who was a master of diseases and spoke about future things that had no details from a Kevin. #todo

 [[Nikolas Salvie (aka Nikolaj)|Nikolaj]] eventually came in with an associate ([[Dalmar Starkguard]]).
 We briefed them and [[Nikolas Salvie (aka Nikolaj)|Nikolaj]] gave [[Dalmar Starkguard]] 5 pouches to send to [[Skyholdt]], [[Bonera]], [[Bournsmouth]], [[Alewick]], and [[Arkala City|Arkala]].
-#todo Are we delivering to Alewick?
+Are we delivering to Alewick?
 	“We have an incredibly dangerous situation brewing north in the woods.
 Whole tribes of kobolds seem to be following someone else’s directions N towards mountains near Gnomish [[Noxberry]] (town).
 However there are no other indications of this.
 Only indication is the lack of contact w/ nearby villages/people.
 Very hard to find.
 Please find any reason to find why they’d do this and prepare for action.”

 After that, [[Nikolas Salvie (aka Nikolaj)|Nikolaj]] wants us to come with him towards [[Noxberry]] (where the kobolds were heading).
 He hires [[Pricerus]], a half-elf hunter to lead us there.
 On the way, we murder some Deinos, collect some herbalisms, and the mist gets more poisony.